tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 The "validate" API takes as input:

-* a reference to an active connection
+* a reference to the underlying connection
 * an optional authenticator request
 * an authenticator
 * a function for validating a certificate chain